Lwazi-M/Personal-Portfolio/README.md

 ```

 ### **💬 The Technical Interview Story**
-(Use this section to explain the project to recruiters)

 "I originally built this portfolio with static HTML and CSS, but I hit a wall with scalability—adding a new project meant manually updating code in five different files.